nadim365/EECS3221_Porject_CPU/README.md

 **Start:** February 13, 2021, at 09:00am
 **Due:** March 7, 2021, at 09:00pm

-This project involves implementing several different process scheduling algorithms.
+This project involves implementing (i.e., simulating) several different process scheduling algorithms.
 The scheduler will be assigned a predefined set of tasks and will schedule the tasks based on the selected scheduling algorithm.
 Each task is assigned a priority and CPU burst.
 The following scheduling algorithms will be implemented: